Roman Polanski sexual abuse case: Arrest in Zurich

 On September 26, 2009, Polanski was detained by Swiss police at Zurich Airport while trying to enter Switzerland, in relation to his outstanding 1978 US arrest warrant.
 Polanski had planned to attend the Zurich Film Festival to receive a Lifetime Achievement Award.
 The arrest followed a request by the United States that Switzerland apprehend Polanski.
-US investigators had learned of his planned trip from a fax sent on September 22, 2009, from the Swiss Justice Ministry to the United States Department of Justice's Office of International Affairs, which had given them enough time to negotiate with Swiss authorities and lay the groundwork for an arrest.
+US investigators had learned of his planned trip from a fax sent on September 22, 2009, from the Swiss Federal Department of Justice and Police to the United States Department of Justice's Office of International Affairs, which had given them enough time to negotiate with Swiss authorities and lay the groundwork for an arrest.
 Polanski had been subject of an Interpol red notice at the request of the United States since 2005.

 The Swiss Federal Department of Justice and Police said Polanski was put "in provisional detention".
 An arrest warrant or extradition to the United States could be subject to judicial review by the Swiss Federal Criminal Court and then the Federal Supreme Court, according to a ministry spokesman.
 Polanski announced that he intended to appeal extradition and hired lawyer Lorenz Erni to represent him.
 On October 6, his initial request for bail was refused by the Federal Department of Justice and Police; a spokesperson commented, "we continue to be of the opinion that there is a high risk of flight."

 On May 2, 2010, Polanski published an open letter entitled "I can remain silent no longer!" on Bernard-Henri Lévy's web site.
 In it, he stated that on February 26, 2010, Roger Gunson (the deputy district attorney in charge of the case in 1977, retired by the time of the letter) testified under oath before Judge Mary Lou Villar in the presence of David Walgren (the present deputy district attorney in charge of the case, who was at liberty to contradict and question Gunson) that on September 16, 1977, Judge Rittenband stated to all the parties concerned that Polanski's term of imprisonment in Chino constituted the totality of the sentence he would have to serve.
 Polanski also stated that Gunson added that it was false to claim (as the present district attorney's office does in their request for his extradition) that the time he spent in Chino was for the purpose of a diagnostic study.

 On July 12, 2010, the Swiss court rejected the US request and released Polanski from custody.